EnigmaCurry/curlbomb/README.md

                             (default: False)
-      -n NUM_GETS           Number of times to serve resource (default: 1) -p PORT               TCP port number to use (default: random) --ssl CERTIFICATE     Use SSL with the given certificate (default: None) --mime-type MIME_TYPE
+      -n NUM_GETS           Number of times to serve resource (default: 1) -p PORT               TCP port number to use (default: random) -q                    Be quiet (default: False)
+      -c COMMAND            The the shell command to curlbomb into (default: AUTO) --ssl CERTIFICATE     Use SSL with the given certificate (default: None) --mime-type MIME_TYPE
                             The content type to serve the file as (default: text/plain)
+      --survey              Just a survey mission, no bomb run (default: False)